 "You have to be able to do this without the government looking over your shoulder," said Rich Van Castle, owner of three Bay Books stores in the East Bay.
 "It is very important.
 I wouldn't want the government coming in here and saying, 'What did he read or did she read?'"

-Van Castle is just one of many independent and corporate booksellers across the country who have been fighting one of most controversial measures of the act, Section 215, which gives federal authorities access to customers'
+Van Castle is just one of many independent and corporate booksellers across the country who have been fighting one of most controversial measures of the act, Section 215, which gives federal authorities access to customers' book, medical and library records while establishing a gag order to prevent anyone involved from commenting on the case.

 "That to me is a violation of free speech in and of itself," Van Castle said.
 "That criminalizes free speech, and that's un-American, and that's a big reason we're against it."